SOS598-RDM/assignment_submission_workflow/README.md

 ## submit peer review by opening a GitHub issue

 Several of the assignments planned for the RDM course have a peer-review component.
-For these assignments, after assignment submission, we will randomly assign each student to review the work of a peer.
-Each peer-review assignment will take the form of an issue that is assigned to the reviewer.
-This is somewhat opposite the flow of the GitHub issue created when submitting your assignment in that we will create an issue that is assigned to the reviewer.
+For these assignments, after assignment submission, the instructors will randomly assign each student to review the work of a peer.
+Each peer-review assignment will take the form of a GitHub issue that is assigned to the reviewer.
+This is somewhat opposite the flow of the GitHub issue created when submitting your assignment in that the instructors will create an issue that is assigned to the reviewer.

 We can see how this will work with our example repository.